Last Updated on: 28th January 2026, 09:18 am

 Even if Ozempic lowers your appetite, eating foods rich in vitamins and minerals helps your teeth and gums stay strong.

-Brushing and flossing every day removes bacteria that can cause cavities and gum problems.
+Brushing and flossing every day removes the bacteria that can cause cavities and gum problems.

-Chewing sugar-free gum or using xylitol lozenges helps your mouth make more saliva.
+Chewing sugar-free gum or using xylitol lozenges helps your mouth produce more saliva.

 Visit the dentist regularly